Obi-Wan Kenobi Season 2 Release Date, Cast, Plot, and Everything You Need to Know - TheNewsTrace

 While he embarks on another quest, Obi-Wan Kenobi is keeping an eye on Luke Skywalker on Tatooine.

-Since the show’s creators decided not to continue it for a second season, no information about the second season of Obi-Wan Kenobi is currently available.
+Since the show’s creators decided not to continue it for a second season, no information about the next season of Obi-Wan Kenobi is currently available.

-However, if it returns for another instalment, we can anticipate it to pick up where the first season left off.
+However, if it returns for an additional season, we can anticipate it to pick up where the first season left off.

 Obi-Wan was a true hermit at the start of the Obi-Wan Kenobi series, leading a life apart from civilization.
 He had buried his lightsaber and cut himself off from the Force.